Four Marks: Local amenities and points of interest

-The village has a large recreation ground including football, cricket, tennis courts, local bowls club and BMX ramps.
-The village Centre has been recently refurbished, and includes a restful area surrounded by flowerbeds under the village clock.
+Four Marks has a large recreation ground including football, cricket, tennis courts, local bowls club and BMX ramps.
+The village centre has been recently refurbished, and includes a restful area surrounded by flowerbeds under the village clock.
 The local amenities include a chemist, a bakers with cafe, a fish and chip shop, a Chinese takeaway, an Indian restaurant, an off licence, a fine wine shop, both female and male hairdressers, Tesco and Co-op outlets, a filling station and limited free parking.
 The Co-op also houses the post office.
-The Primary School (Four Marks Primary School), is a Church of England school bearing the highest possible rank of "Outstanding" by OFSTED.
 There are two residential homes, a doctor's surgery, a veterinary surgery and a golf course.
-The village has a historic railway station forming part of the Watercress Line.

-Four Marks is situated in some of the finest unspoilt Hampshire countryside.
-It is about half way along the historic St. Swithun's Way passing through the south-western fringe of the village, which links the South Downs Way at Winchester, the capital of Saxon England; to the North Downs Way at Farnham.